sourcehut-mirrors/chawan/README.md

 Other, non-standard-related tasks (in no particular order):

-* Get all of html5lib-tests to pass.
+* Re-design the `htmlparser` interface.
+(This will be a breaking change in the next version.)
+* Decide if we really want to validate strings in minidom
+* Document minidom/minidom_enc
+* Document the new interface (also explain what `Atom` does etc.)
-* Optimize inefficient parts of the library.
+* Optimize inefficient parts of the library

 ## Bugs, feedback, etc.